Triumph TR6: Production

 In terms of aesthetics, when first produced some styling details were carried over from earlier Triumph TR models but soon dropped, such as short fender beads on part of the rear wings on the 1968-built and possibly very early 1969-built models.
 The wheel rims changed slightly starting with the 1970 model year, increasing their width from 5" to 5.5", at which time the Rostyle wheel covers (hubcaps) that were standard on the TR5, TR250, and 1969 TR6s were discontinued and centre caps were used.
 The 1969 models also sported a unique steering wheel and a magnetic petrol filler cap.

 Different exterior and interior colours were offered in different years, with the original colour of a TR6 indicating when it was likely manufactured.
 For example, TR6s originally painted Royal Blue were only offered up until 1971, whereas Inca yellow was a colour only available on 1976 TR6s.
 Carpets on earlier cars were made of Wilton wool versus later cars had tufted nylon carpets.

 Evolving US regulations incited many of the changes to the TR6.
 More changes occurred to the carburettor-engined CC and CF cars but some of those changes carried over to the petrol-injected CP and CR cars.
 For example, changes that only affected carburetted TR6s were three versions of the seats, different bumpers, three different carburettor versions, and many emissions equipment changes.
 Changes instigated by US regulations that carried over to the petrol-injected TR6s were things like the relocation of the ignition key under the steering wheel in order to incorporate a steering lock.

-The last petrol injected TR6 was produced in July 1975 while the production of carburetted TR6s continued until the very last TR6 was produced on the 14th of July 1976.
+The last petrol injected TR6 was produced in July 1975 while the production of carburetted TR6s continued until the very last TR6 was produced on 14 July 1976.

 Performance

 The early CP commission numbered petrol-injected TR6s used the same Lucas mechanical fuel-injection as the TR5, which produced 150 bhp (152 hp DIN) and 164 lb-ft of torque.

-The early CC commission numbered US and Canada market cars, with carburettors and a lower compression ratio than the fuel-injected counterparts, were the same as used on the TR250 and only produced 104 net bhp and a peak torque of 143 lb-ft at 3500 RPM.
+The early CC commission numbered US and Canada market cars, with carburettors and a lower compression ratio than the fuel-injected counterparts, were the same as used on the TR250 and only produced 104 net bhp and a peak torque of 143 lb-ft at 3500 rpm.

 The early petrol-injected version TR6 could accelerate from zero to 60 mi/h in 8.2 seconds and had a top speed of 120 mi/h according to Autocar magazine.

 The later CR petrol-injected engines were rated at 125bhp, while the later CF carburetted cars were rated at 106bhp.